aminya/project_options/README.md

 ⚠️ It is highly recommended to keep the build declarative and reproducible by using the function arguments as explained above.

-However, if you still want to change the CMake options on the fly (e.g., to enable sanitizers inside CI), you can include the `GlobalOptions.cmake`, which adds global options for the arguments of `ProjectOptions` function.
+However, if you still want to change the CMake options on the fly (e.g., to enable sanitizers inside CI), you can include the `GlobalOptions.cmake`, which adds global options for the arguments of `project_options` function.

 <details>
 <summary>Click to show the example:</summary>